urmilparikh95/CarRentalApplication/README.md

   * View his/her reservation History.
   * Suggest new cars to the admin.
   * Can subscribe to notification for the availablity of a car.
+  * can checkout the car he/she rented only before 10 minutes of his/her reservation start time.

 ### Admin can -
 * Login/Logout